 A good example of the call in process at NBC is detailed in an article by the Centre for Public Scrutiny (CFPS), where the Sixfields plan was called in.
 The article notes that it was effective use of the call in process.

-During 2008/09 examples of task and finish work carried out by O&S include:
+During 2009/10 examples of what the then task and finish groups carried out for the O&S Committee included: